robertefreeman/tester-mcp-client/README.md

 1. Navigate to `https://tester-mcp-client.apify.actor?token=YOUR-API-TOKEN` (or http://localhost:3000 if you are running it locally).
 2. Files `index.html` and `client.js` are served from the `public/` directory.
 3. Browser opens SSE stream via `GET /sse`.
-4. The user’s query is sent with `POST /message`.
+4. The user's query is sent with `POST /message`.
 5. Query processing:
     - Calls Large Language Model.
     - Optionally calls tools if required using